-5. Results and Discussions
+3. Results and discussions

 During the analysis process, it has been determined what the incorporation of the PHEs "Chira-Soria" in the energy production system in Gran Canaria entails and the stabilization of the water levels of the dams for their guaranteed operation has been exposed.
-In short, with the PEHS, great benefits would be achieved.
+The results obtained are as follows:

-5.1.
-Associated with the Characteristics of the Installation
+3.1.
+Associated with the characteristics of the installation

-- The use of turbo hydraulic machines that operate in pumping have a worse performance (more power demanded for lower hydraulic consumption), generate a deficit of 20 MW and a lower pumping flow than the turbine. - As a consequence, more time is required in the pumping phase and more energy than that obtained in the turbine to restore the normal operating levels of the reservoirs.
-Out of a maximum of 24 h of operation, 13.5 h of pumping are required versus 10.5 h of turbineing.
-Under these conditions, an annual energy deficit of 314,152 MWh would be obtained. - The capacity of the Chira reservoir with 5.64 hm3 allows a transfer capacity of 4.08 hm3, this being the limiting value for the determination of the maximum energy delivery in the planned power plant.
+The use of turbo hydraulic machines that operate in pumping have a worse performance (more power demanded for lower hydraulic consumption), generate a deficit of 20 MW and a lower pumping flow than the turbine.

+- As a consequence, more time is required in the pumping phase and more energy than that obtained in the turbine to restore the normal operating levels of the reservoirs.
+Out of a maximum of 24 h of operation, 13.5 h of pumping are required versus 10.5 h of turbinating.
+Under these conditions, an annual energy deficit of 314,152 MWh would be obtained. - The capacity of the Chira reservoir with 5.64 hm3, allows a transfer capacity of 4.08 hm3, this being the limiting value for the determination of the maximum energy delivery in the planned power plant.
 This maximum value would be obtained in the continuous turbine phase for 16 h and 34 min to deliver 3313.84 MWh that must be compensated with 21 h and 15 min of pumping, requiring 4669.16 MWh.

-5.2.
-Associated with the Integration of Renewables
+3.2.
+Associated with the stabilization of water resources